Jero122/2DGameEngine/README.md

 <ins>**3.
 Downloading the assets:**</ins>

 Some of the assets used to test the project can be very large, hence they are not included with the repo.
-Download the assets from this [dropbox link](https://www.dropbox.com/sh/hafq9ud29nb8j27/AACu-dJNOZ0OD6EloWcOhRqVa?dl=0), unzip the file and place the **assets folder** in the [AlmondNut directory](/AlmondNut/)
+Download the assets from this [dropbox link](https://www.dropbox.com/sh/hafq9ud29nb8j27/AACu-dJNOZ0OD6EloWcOhRqVa?dl=0) or from the releases tab, unzip the file and place the **assets folder** in the [AlmondNut directory](/AlmondNut/)

 <ins>**4.
 Building the engine and editor:**</ins>